bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Stylesheet durations
     * Curtain
     * Cubes
+* Consolidate transition constants as well. (left, right, and so forth.)

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.